Watchcat25/Watchcat25/README.md

 ---

 ## 🧭 About Me
-I'm a Senior IT Specialist with hands-on experience in spinning up and managing Windows and Linux virtual machines, administering and tuning SQL databases, and providing technical and application support across diverse environments.
-I specialize in validating cloud infrastructure on AWS and Azure to ensure compliance, security, and performance.
-I've also worked on PKI integration projects involving Keyfactor Command and ServiceNow, developed dashboards and monitoring insights with Splunk, and handled networking tasks including firewall rules and router configurations.
+I am a Senior IT Specialist with extensive experience in deploying and managing Windows and Linux virtual machines, administering and optimizing SQL databases, and delivering both technical and application support in diverse environments.
+My expertise includes validating AWS and Azure cloud infrastructure to ensure compliance, security, and performance.
+I have developed monitoring dashboards and insights using Splunk, and managed networking responsibilities such as firewall configurations and router management.

 **Quick highlights**
 - 🚀 Improved system performance by <b>~30%</b> using Splunk-driven analysis and query tuning